 Although shrimp pellets are typically intended for consumption by a variety of aquatic species, it is possible to have satisfactory results when feeding them to turtles.

 You may feed them a few pellets once or twice a week, but you shouldn’t attempt to include them in their usual diet.
-They will take in a significant quantity of nutrition as a result of consuming these pellets.
+Consuming these pellets will provide them with a significant quantity of nutrition.

 Zoo Med Gourmet Reptisticks is an excellent choice for incorporating high protein content, shrimp, kale, and other plant and animal products all in one floating pallet for your turtles!